brodieG/.myconf/notes/docker.md

 RDstrictbarrier
 RDassertthread
 ```
-he --security-opt seccomp=unconfined is needed to use gdb in the container.
+The --security-opt seccomp=unconfined is needed to use gdb in the container.
 Without it, you'll see a message like warning: Error disabling address space randomization: Operation not permitted, and R will fail to start in the debugger.

 To mount a local directory in the docker container: